kuestess/homebridge-platform-insteonlocal/README.md

 - `remotebtn`: Remote button that triggers the switch - valid values are 'A' - 'H'
 - `stateless`: Define as a stateless switch - valid values are true or false [default = false]

+Outlet support:
+On/off outlets are supported with independent control over each outlet (each is defined as an individual device).
+Additional parameters that should be used when defining an outlet are:

+- `position`: Specify the position of the outlet - valid values are 'top' or 'bottom' [default = top]

 Connection Watcher
 ------------------